Category

 • Liquid contains more water.

-• Why: There is just enough water in the liquid soaps to keep them liquid.
+• Why: There is just enough water in the Dr. Bronner’s Castile Liquid Soaps to keep them liquid.
 Any less water and the soap begins to solidify.
 To test this, leave the cap off your bottle for a day, and you’ll notice the soap’s starting to gel.
 You can reliquify it with a bit of water.
 (The thickness, or thinness, of the soap is not due to high water content, but to the consistency of the various oils.)

 • Effect on Performance: None